Have You Ever Stared at a Dashboard and Still Had No Idea What to Do Next?

 Analysis Paralysis

 Tracking too many numbers makes things very hard to follow.
 Pick only a few metrics that actually matter to you.
 Only dig deeper when something in your numbers looks wrong.
-This helps your team stay focused on what truly matters.
+This helps your team stay focused on what truly matters and is one of the key considerations when choosing performance analytics tools.

 Cultural Resistance